-8.10 If you are referred, then your teacher will notify you within 5 working days by email that the Head of Department are considering this.
-As part of the consideration, the Head of Department will review your case and decide whether to refer you to HE

-- Acceptable Behaviour policy, HE Fitness to Study Policy or Fitness to Practice procedures. - 8.11 Head of Department will consider your case within 5 working days and you will be informed of the outcome via your college email. - 8.12 Referral to HE Acceptable Behaviour policy, HE Fitness to Study Policy or Fitness to Practice procedures could lead to deferral or withdrawal from your course.
+- 8.10 If you are referred, then your teacher will notify you within 5 working days by email that the Head of Department are considering this.
+As part of the consideration, the Head of Department will review your case and decide whether to refer you to HE Fitness to Study, HE Fitness to Practice or the breach of HE Acceptable Behaviour procedure. - 8.11 Head of Department will consider your case within 5 working days and you will be informed of the outcome via your college email. - 8.12 Referral to HE Fitness to Study, HE Fitness to Practice and/or breach of HE Acceptable Behaviour procedures, could lead to deferral or withdrawal from your course.